asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

             return root;
         } else {
             // if the index falls in the right subtree, before going down the right subtree, we have to normalize the index, while the
-            // current index is valid for the current tree, when we go down the right one, we have to clamp the index to the size of
+            // current index is valid for the current tree, when we go down the right one, we have to clamp the index to be valid for the
+            // right sub tree, to do that we have to calculate what the current index corresponds to in terms of the right sub tree, this
+            // we can deduce by knowning that (lefSize + 1) is the lower bound index for the right sub-tree, therefore we can subtract that
-            // that right subtree, which is basically (leftSize + 1) gives us the size of the left subtree + the root, if we subtract
+            // from the current index.
+This will give us an index which is in the index space of the right subtree for the current root, then
+            // we can call the function with the new index and the rigth subtree as the new root.

-            // that from index, we will be in the range of the right subtree.
-For example if the tree at this moment has 10 elements,
+            // For example if the tree at this moment has 10 elements, and the target index was 9, the left size was 6, and we account
-            // and the target index was 9, the left size was 6, another 1 element for the current root, then we can deduce that the
+            // for the 1 element being the current root, then we can deduce that the right subtree has 3 elements, therefore the new
-            // right subtree has 3 elements, therefore the new index must be in range [0-2], and it will be, inded : 9 - (6 + 1) = 2
+            // index must be in range [0-2], and it will be, indeed : 9 - (6 + 1) = 2
             index = index - (leftSize + 1);
             return random(root.right, index);
         }